Exceptional stationary state in a dephasing many-body open quantum system

+In general, at late times, we can interpret the local state across the interface as a statistical mixture of the two stationary states.

-In Fig.~\ref{fig:rescaling} we show that the membrane picture gives an accurate description of the interface hydrodynamics.
-By collapsing the data presented in Fig.~\ref{fig:xt_profile} against the rescaled variable $(x- vt) / \sqrt{\mathcal{D} t}$, we show that the interface is actually evolving via a diffusive broadening with drift, even if the analytical picture was developed in the large dissipation limit.
-The values of $v$ and $\mathcal{D}$ employed in the figure have been fitted.
+In Fig.~\ref{fig:rescaling} we show that the membrane picture gives an accurate description of the dynamics and show that the interface is actually evolving via a diffusive broadening with drift, even if we are not in the large-dissipation limit of the analytical picture and we simulate the full Lindbladian.
+The collapse of the data presented in Fig.~\ref{fig:xt_profile} against the rescaled variable $(x- vt) / \sqrt{\mathcal{D} t}$, where $v$ and $\mathcal{D}$ have been fitted, is excellent.
+In order to show that this behavior is not a peculiar feature of our model, in the SM~\cite{ref_SM} we present numerical simulations for other two models.

-\paragraph{\textbf{Late-time asymptotics and spectral gap}}
+\paragraph{\textbf{Late-time asymptotics and spectral gap} ---}

-We conclude by mentioning an interesting feature of our model.
-In the first part of the letter, we showed that the Lindbladian gap is finite in the thermodynamic limit.
-In general, this should be interpreted as the existence of a finite asymptotic decoherence rate, and thus of a typical time-scale $\tau_0 \sim 1/\Delta_0$ that does not depend on the system size and that gives an upper bound to the time that is necessary for the system to reach stationarity.
-Our numerics in Fig.~\ref{fig:xt_profile} and the membrane analytical picture, instead, show a very different behaviour: the interface state displays a thermalization dynamics whose timescale must necessarily grow with the size of the system, as the drift velocity and the diffusion constant are finite in the thermodynamic limit.
-This result suggests that the identification of the \textit{bona fide} asymptotic decay rate in a MBOQS requires a careful study not only of the Lindbladian spectral properties, but also of the size-dependence of the decomposition of initial states onto the eigenvectors of the Lindbladian~\cite{Znidaric-15,ms-20, Haga_2021, Rakovszky_2024}.
+We conclude by reconcyling the slow dynamics we just computed with the presence of a finite Lindbladian gap $\Delta_0$, following a reasoning that is reminiscent of Ref.~\cite{Haga_2021}.
+In general, $\Delta_0$ is interpreted as a finite asymptotic decoherence rate~\cite{Kessler_2012, Minganti_2018}, or, equivalently, as a typical time-scale $\tau_0 \sim 1/\Delta_0$ that does not depend on the system size and that gives an upper bound to the time that is necessary for the system to reach stationarity.
+On the contrary, our numerics in Fig.~\ref{fig:xt_profile} and the membrane analytical picture show that the thermalization of the interface requires a timescale that necessarily grows with the size of the system ($v$ and $\mathcal D$ are finite in the thermodynamic limit).
+This suggests that the identification of the \textit{bona fide} asymptotic decay rate in a MBOQS requires a careful study not only of the Lindbladian spectral properties, but also of the size-dependence of the decomposition of initial states onto the eigenvectors of the Lindbladian~\cite{Znidaric-15,ms-20, Haga_2021, Rakovszky_2024}.